FAMILIAR-project/familiar-documentation/manual/composition.md

 ```

 Obviously, the slice operator is **not** internally implemented like this.
 Enumerating all configurations and then computing the projected configurations with set operations is not efficient and scalable even for small feature models.
-Instead a Boolean formula, free for non relevant variables, is computed and then satisfiability techniques are used to synthesize a comprehensive feature model.
+Instead a Boolean formula, free for non relevant variables, is computed.
+Then satisfiability techniques are used to synthesize a comprehensive feature model.

 A key benefit is that the computed feature model fm7 is exactly the same as fm4.
 The formulas are exactly the same as well as the synthesized feature diagram.